TobikoData/sqlmesh/docs/installation.md

 # Installation

+This page provides instructions for installing SQLMesh on your computer.

 ## Python virtual environment

 It is recommended, but not required, that you use a python virtual environment with SQLMesh.